-The decentralised procedure is a European procedure based on the principle of recognition of the assessment performed by the Reference Member State (RMS).
+The decentralised procedure is a European procedure.
+It is based on the principle of recognition of the assessment made by the Reference Member State (RMS).

 Decentralised procedure (DCP)